allianceauth/allianceauth/docs/features/corpstats.md

 ![main list](/_static/images/features/corpstats/main_list.png)

-This list contains all main characters in registered in the selected corporation and their alts.
+This list contains all main characters in registered in the selected Corporation and their alts.
 Each character has a link to [zKillboard](https://zkillboard.com).

 #### Member List

 ![member list](/_static/images/features/corpstats/member_list.png)

-The list contains all characters in the corp.
+The list contains all characters in the Corporation.
 Red backgrounds means they are not registered in auth.
 A link to [zKillboard](https://zkillboard.com) is present for all characters.
-If registered, the character will also have a main character, main corporation, and main alliance field.
+If registered, the character will also have a main character, main Corporation, and main Alliance field.

 #### Unregistered List